 OR = increase your results.
 Combine synonyms or similar terms to increase the number of results.

-Example: groups OR organizations OR associations RETRIEVES articles that contain any of those 3 words
+associations RETRIEVES articles that contain any of those 3 words

 AND = narrow your results.
 Combine different concepts to narrow your search.